 In some child support cases, you may find that you have unique financial needs—often based on the child’s need—that can increase the required child support.
-Miami child support lawyers can help you take a closer look at your specific case and the factors you may need to consider.
+A Miami family law attorney can help you take a closer look at your specific case and the factors you may need to consider.

 Our Miami, FL Child Support Lawyers Can Help With Child Support Enforcement